slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"An artist is someone who has learned to trust in himself."
 -- Ludwig van Beethoven [1770]*

+> *"An artist is not paid by his work but by his vision."
+-- James McNeill Whistler [1834]*

 > *"No artist tolerates reality."
 -- Friedrich Nietzsche [1844]*